-The Federal Council took several Swiss-wide measures against coronavirus in October 2020 and February 2021.
-The Canton of Basel-Stadt has ordered additional measures that go further than those of the Federal Council (cf. tab box attached).
+In October 2020 and February 2021, the Federal Council took several measures against the coronavirus that are valid throughout Switzerland.
+The canton of Basel-Stadt has ordered additional measures that go further than those of the Federal Council (see next tab box).

 Compulsory mask wearing

-- In busy pedestrianised areas and any public spaces where the required distance cannot be maintained
+- Wearing a mask is still recommended in busy pedestrianised areas and any public spaces where the required distance cannot be maintained.

 Who is exempt?